 Old school ingrown hair removal

 The tried and true old fashioned method to get rid of ingrown hair is with warm damp wash cloth and a pair of tweezers.

-Step 1: Sterilize your Surgical Tweezers for Ingrown Hair by holding the pointed end on a flame for 30-60 seconds
+Step 1: Sterilize your tweezers by holding the pointed end on a flame for 30-60 seconds